-With CRS giving the green signal, launch of the Metro could happen anytime next month, or whenever a date is finalised with the PMO
+With CRS giving the green signal, launch of the Metro could happen anytime next month, or whenever a date is finalised with the PMOWith CRS giving the green signal, launch of the Metro could happen anytime next month, or whenever a date is finalised with the PMO

 After much delay and a series of rejections, the Commissioner of Railway Safety, D K Singh has given operational clearance for the Bangalore Metro.

 Following this, the state government is hoping to launch services after Dusshera, but before Diwali and a meeting is being arranged with the PMO's office to discuss a date for Prime Minister Manmohan Singh to attend the inauguration.

 After missing six deadlines, the Metro is likely

 Since CRS clearance was the last hurdle in the launch of 'Namma Metro', the state government is now making preparations to get the launch off to a start.

 However, the earlier permitted maximum speed on straight sections and curves will be seeing a slight change and trains will be slowed by 10 per cent in view of safety.